Click on a letter above to view the list of gems.

 Periodic Table of the Elements

-(hold cursor over symbol for more information or click on symbol for a new window with more detailed information)
+Hold your cursor over an atomic symbol for more information or click on the atomic symbol for a new window to open with more detailed information.

 G r o u p s